martinSternelius/Magento-2-Qliro_QliroOne/README.md

 - **URI Prefix for Callbacks** — a base URI for callbacks that allows debugging Qliro One remote callback requests locally, through tunneling.

+### Nshift Integration

+- **Enabled** — enables the integration to Nshift (formerly known as unifaun).
+Before you can use this, you will need to have it enabled in your Qliro One account
+- **Nshift Checkout ID** — the checkout id provided to you
+- **Parameters** — a way to configure additional parameters.
+Pushing add adds a new line with three columns.
+Tag is the tag name added, the function is one of the three user defined values or a plain user defined one.
+Last column is the value sent for that tag.
+For more information, see the comment in the setting.
+- If Nshift is enabled and only virtual products are added to cart, the Nshift integration is not sent to Qliro, which means it will not requrire the customer to choose a freight option.

 ## Events